LogoHistorical Figure MBTI

 The Social Hunger That Could Not Be Satisfied

-Fe dominant means that the ESFJ's world is organized around social relationships and the status those relationships confer.
-For Johanna, this manifested as an insatiable appetite for connection with people of higher standing than herself — the perpetual aspiration of the minor German princess in an era when dynastic marriages determined the fate of families across generations.
-She was genuinely charming in the company of those she wanted to impress; contemporary accounts describe her as witty, vivacious, and socially adept in ways her husband, the tedious Prince Christian August of Anhalt-Zerbst, conspicuously was not.
-She understood the social grammar of European courts with the fluency of someone for whom it was not merely studied but instinctive.
+Fe dominant means the ESFJ's world is organized around social relationships and the status they confer.
+For Johanna, this was an insatiable appetite for connection with people of higher standing — contemporary accounts describe her as witty, vivacious, and socially adept in ways her husband, the tedious Prince Christian August of Anhalt-Zerbst, conspicuously was not.
+She understood the social grammar of European courts with the fluency of someone for whom it was instinctive, not studied.

 But Fe dominant without adequate Si or Ti discipline has a structural weakness: it optimizes for the immediate social relationship at the expense of the longer strategic picture.
-Johanna passed information to Frederick II because Frederick was attentive, flattering, and possessed of the kind of high-status attention that Johanna's Fe craved.
-The risk assessment — that being discovered as a Prussian spy in the Russian court of the Prussophobic Empress Elizabeth would be catastrophic — did not register strongly enough to override the social pleasure of being useful to a king.
-This is Fe at its most self-defeating: so oriented toward the approval of the people in front of it that it cannot adequately weigh what it might lose elsewhere.
+Johanna passed information to Frederick II because Frederick was attentive and flattering — exactly the high-status attention her Fe craved.
+The risk assessment that being caught as a Prussian spy in Empress Elizabeth's Russophobic court would be catastrophic did not register strongly enough to override the social pleasure of being useful to a king.
+This is Fe at its most self-defeating: so oriented toward the approval of the people in front of it that it cannot weigh what it will lose elsewhere.

 Si